You don’t have to go through malpractice litigation alone.

 Physician News Digest (www.physiciannews.com)

-This website hosts the article entitled “Coping with Litigation Stress" by T. Hobbes and G. Gable.
+This website hosts a number of articles on malpractice litigation including the article entitled “Coping with Litigation Stress" by T. Hobbes and G. Gable.

 OBG Management Online (www.obgmanagement.com)

 This website publishes regular monthly features on liability issues and a number of relevant articles.
 Use the search term, "litigation."
 A recent issue includes the article, "TRUST: How to build a support net for ObGyns affected by a medical error," by Patrice M. Weiss, MD.